sf::st_as_sf(data.table::rbindllist(<list_of_sf>))

 #> [1] MULTIPOLYGON POLYGON

-geometry columns of different geometry_type
+geometry columns of different geometry_types and the

-returned geometry_type
+returned geometry_type is GEOMETRY:

 sf_do.call <- do.call(rbind, l_diff_geom_type)